About this page

 This section is for Users located in Europe.

-In the course of interacting with you via the Site, we will transfer your personal data outside of the European Economic Area ("EEA"), principally to Procopio's offices and servers in the United States; this means that your personal data will not have the automatic protection of European data protection laws (including the GDPR) which apply in the EEA.
+In the course of interacting with you, we will transfer your personal data outside of the UK and the European Economic Area (“EEA”), principally to Procopio’s offices and servers in the United States; this means that your personal data will not have the automatic protection of European data protection laws (including the GDPR) which apply in the UK and the EEA.
 In these circumstances, in order to ensure that your personal data continues to have adequate protection when it is transferred out of the EEA, your personal data will only be transferred on one of the following bases:

 - where the transfer is subject to one or more of the “appropriate safeguards” for international transfers prescribed by applicable law (for example, standard data protection clauses adopted by the European Commission);